VUmcCGP/wisecondor/README.md

 ### Running WisecondorX

-There are three main stages (converting, reference creating & predicting) when using WisecondorX:
+There are three main stages (converting, reference creating and predicting) when using WisecondorX:
-- Convert .bam files to .npz files (for both reference and test samples)
+- Convert .bam to .npz files (for both reference and test samples)
 - Create a reference (using reference .npz files)
     - **Important notes**
         - Automated gender prediction, required to consistently analyze sex chromosomes, is based on a Gaussian mixture model.
-If few samples (<20) are included during reference creation, or not both male and female samples (for NIPT, this means male and female feti) are represented by the reference, this process might not be accurate.
-        Therefore, alternatively, you can manually tweak the [`--yfrac`](#stage-2-create-reference) parameter.
+If few samples (<20) are included during reference creation, or not both male and female samples (for NIPT, this means male and female feti) are represented, this process might not be accurate.
+Therefore, alternatively, one can manually tweak the [`--yfrac`](#stage-2-create-reference) parameter.
-        - It is of paramount importance that the reference set consists of exclusively negative control samples that originate from the same sequencer, mapper, reference genome, type of material, etc, as the test samples.
+        - It is of paramount importance that the reference set consists of exclusively negative control samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
         As a rule of thumb, think of all laboratory and *in silico* steps: the more sources of bias that can be omitted, the better.
         - Try to include at least 50 samples per reference.
 The more the better, yet, from 500 on it is unlikely to observe additional improvement concerning normalization.
-- Predict CNAs (using the reference file and test .npz cases of interest)
+- Predict copy number alterations (using the reference file and test .npz cases of interest)

 ### Stage (1) Convert .bam to .npz